Please check the errata for any errors or issues reported since publication.

 Natural language values within an Activity Streams 2.0 document MAY contain bidirectional text.
 The default base direction of an Activity Streams 2.0 document is Left-to-Right.
 The base direction of individual natural language values MAY be modified as described below.

-When specifying bidirectional text for a natural language value, and the base direction of the text cannot be correctly identified by the first strong directional character of that text, publishers SHOULD explicitly identify the default direction either by prefixing the value with an apropriate Unicode bidirectional control character, or by using HTML directional markup where permitted.
+When specifying bidirectional text for a natural language value, and the base direction of the text cannot be correctly identified by the first strong directional character of that text, publishers SHOULD explicitly identify the default direction either by prefixing the value with an appropriate Unicode bidirectional control character, or by using HTML directional markup where permitted.

-Consumers of Activity Streams 2.0 documents that contain bidirectional text SHOULD identify the base direction of any given natural language value by either scanning the text for the first strong directional character not contained within a markup element; or by utilizing directional markup where provided.
+Consumers of Activity Streams 2.0 documents that contain bidirectional text SHOULD identify the base direction of any given natural language value by either scanning the text for the first strong directional character not contained within a markup tag; or by utilizing directional markup where provided.
 Once the base direction has been identified, consumers MUST determine the appropriate rendering and display of natural language values, according to the Unicode Bidirectional Algorithm [BIDI].
 This may necessitate wrapping additional control characters or markup around the string prior to display, in order to apply the base direction.

 ||Right-to-Left||First strong directional character|